apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Route service traffic to pods with label keys and values matching this
+<p>Routes service traffic to pods with label keys and values matching this selector.
-selector.</p>
-<p>If empty or not present, the service is assumed to have an
+If empty or not present, the service is assumed to have an external process managing its endpoints, which Kubernetes will not modify.
-external process managing its endpoints, which Kubernetes will not modify.
-Only applies to types ClusterIP, NodePort, and LoadBalancer.
-Ignored if type is ExternalName.</p>
+This only applies to types ClusterIP, NodePort, and LoadBalancer and is ignored if type is ExternalName.
-<p>More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/">https://kubernetes.io/docs/concepts/services-networking/service/</a></p>
+More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/">https://kubernetes.io/docs/concepts/services-networking/service/</a></p>
 </td>
 </tr>
 <tr>